 NRC Livelihoods and food securityLivelihoods and food security

-We support vulnerable displaced people with restoring their livelihoods by providing resources, training and coaching on running small businesses.
+We support vulnerable displaced people to restore their livelihoods by providing resources, training and coaching on running small businesses.

 We also work with community centres to offer livelihoods training to vulnerable populations by strengthening development plans, improving curriculum designs and investing in equipment and materials for training programmes.

-Our livelihoods and food security teams also work with communities in rural areas exposed to climate hazards and food insecurity.
-We help implement climate-smart agricultural practices and make food production systems climate resilient, while supporting the most vulnerable households with emergency cash to cover immediate basic needs including food.
+Our teams work with communities in rural areas exposed to climate hazards and food insecurity.
+We help implement climate-smart agricultural practices and make food production systems climate-resilient, while supporting the most vulnerable households with emergency cash to cover immediate basic needs including food.

 Protection from violence